Mysteryem/Psychonauts_AP_PopTracker/README.md

 ## Todo
 1) Draw in the missing platforms on the Lake
-2) `StartingLevitation: true` is not supported
+2) Add support for `StartingLevitation: true` (will require support from Psychonauts AP)
 3) Automatic map changing to match the current game level (will require support from Psychonauts AP and PsychoRando)
-4) Extra view for showing the specific camper brains that have been collected
-5) Extra view(s) for non-important collectibles (baggage, baggage tags, vaults, PSI cards, PSI challenge markers, scavenger hunt items, watering can and crow feather)
-6) Find out if there's a way that locations can be manually marked by the user as baggage that cannot currently be collected
+4) Find out if there's a way that locations can be manually marked by the user as baggage that cannot currently be collected
+5) Mark baggage that is in logic, but cannot be collected, as visible (will require support from Psychonauts AP)